 - Special Event Orders we enable special events to take place on the public highway, through the use of Legal Orders

-These are used in temporary situations, e.g. when a road closure is required to facilitate road works or to avoid danger to the public.
+- Temporary are used in temporary situations, e.g. when a road closure is required to facilitate road works or to avoid danger to the public.
 Orders may be made for up to 18 months.

-These are used to cover emergency situations as well as minor works involving an element of urgency.
+- Emergency are used to cover emergency situations as well as minor works involving an element of urgency.
 They may be made for a 5 day or 21 day duration depending on the circumstances.

 Temporary or emergency situations

-If you require a temporary or emergency closure, prohibition and/or restriction to be imposed while works are carried out on the public highway, please telephone the Council's Street Works Team on 01234 718040 or email Streetworks@bedford.gov.uk as soon as possible to discuss your proposals and request an application form.
+If you need a temporary or emergency closure, prohibition and/or restriction to be imposed while works are carried out on the public highway, please telephone the Council's Street Works Team on 01234 718040 or email Streetworks@bedford.gov.uk as soon as possible to discuss your proposals and request an application form.

 The charges for processing temporary or emergency closures, prohibitions and restrictions are reviewed each year, and the charges for 2018 are: